halessi/rl_trading/README.md

 # Training a model
 TensorForce and OpenAI Gym, two incredible resources for RL-learning, provide a neat and clean manner for formalizing the interactions between the agent and environment.
-This allows the code to configure the agent as a separate entity from the underlying environment that handles all of the stock-data manipulation.
+This allows the code to configure the agent to act as a separate entity from the underlying environment that handles all of the stock-data manipulation.

 For some background, remember that the basic formulation for training a reinforcement learning agent is as follows: